Sign In / Sign Out

 Students will take a comprehensive examination and will write a dissertation that reflects original scholarship and contributes to the body of knowledge in criminology and criminal justice.

-note: All requirements for the degree must be completed within six years from the date of the first course listed on the program of study.
+Note: All requirements for the degree must be completed within ten years from the date of the first course listed on the program of study.